Ypres

 the Dutch name Ieper is the official one, the city's French name Ypres is most commonly used in English.
 The municipality comprises the city of Ypres/Ieper and the villages of Boezinge, Brielen, Dikkebus, Elverdinge, Hollebeke, Sint-Jan, Vlamertinge, Voormezele, Zillebeke, and Zuidschote.
 Together, they are home to about 34,900 inhabitants.

-During the First World War, Ypres (or "Wipers" as it was commonly known by the British troops) was the centre of the Battles of Ypres between German and Allied forces.
+During the First World War, Ypres, or "Wipers" as it was commonly known by the British troops, was the centre of the Battles of Ypres between German and Allied forces.
+The city was bombarded throughout much of the war, and its imposing Cloth Hall was later rebuilt and designated a World Heritage Site.
+War graves cover the landscape around Ypres.